KKXA

+KKXA is licensed to broadcast in HD Radio.
+KKXA also broadcasts on a low-power FM translator, K245DL (96.9 FM).

 History

 Building the station

 In January 2004, the Skotdal family applied to the Federal Communications Commission (FCC) for a construction permit for a new broadcast radio station.
 The FCC granted this permit on March 16, 2011, with a scheduled expiration date of March 16, 2014.
 The Skotdal family won a comparative hearing before the Federal Communications Commission against mutually exclusive applicants hoping to place the signal in Hawaii, Whidbey Island, and on the Olympic Peninsula.
 The station was assigned the call sign "KKXA" by the Federal Communications Commission (FCC) on March 28, 2011.

 Known on-air as "KXA" as a tribute to pioneering radio station KXA (770 AM), the station began airing a loop of test audio in August 2011.
 KKXA broadcasts to the greater Seattle metropolitan area.
 On October 11, 2011, KKXA began regular broadcasting at 4:00 pm with a classic country format branded as "Classic Country 1520 KXA".
 The first song was "Simple Man" by Charlie Daniels.
 The station received its broadcast license on November 4, 2011.

 Stitch Mitchell has been doing the morning show since the Classic Country format began in 2011.
 Stitch was previously with KBSG/Seattle, B-87/Portland, and KMZQ/Las Vegas.